Bgoodwin24/the_necromancers_grip/README.md

 1. Clone the repository:
    git clone https://github.com/Bgoodwin24/the_necromancers_grip.git

-2. Navigate to the project directory:\n
+2. Navigate to the project directory: cd the_necromancers_grip
-    cd the_necromancers_grip

-3. Run the game:\n
+3. Run the game:
     python main.py